OxalisCommunity/Oxalis-AS4/docs/CEF-connectivity.md

 <em>This feature is considered for removal</em>.

 When detecting parameters from payloads, to configure sending or documenting receipt, Oxalis uses a headerParser to extract values.
-By default Oxalis is configured to extract values from SBDH headers.
+By default, Oxalis is configured to extract values from SBDH headers.
 This is a problem when messages is sent without a header.
-To aid with this we provid a "dummy" parser that provides static hard coded values.
-This is only intended for testing purpouses and if your intention is to use Oxalis to send non SBDH payloads you shoul provide your own parsers.
+To aid with this we provide a "dummy" parser that provides static hard coded values.
+This is only intended for testing purposes and if your intention is to use Oxalis to send non SBDH payloads you should provide your own parsers.
 See [Oxalis extention-points](https://github.com/difi/oxalis/blob/master/doc/extension-points.adoc)
 ```
 oxalis.header.parser=dummy